thomasloven/hass-browser_mod/documentation/popups.md

 ![Screenshot of a popup rendering the entities card described above](https://user-images.githubusercontent.com/1299821/182710445-f09b74b8-dd53-4d65-8eba-0945fc1d418e.png)

+Note that some elements of some card expect the card to have a static position on the bottom of the page, but the popup will make it float above everything else.
+This means things like pull-down menues or some overlays may just not work right or at all.
+There's unfortunately nothing that can be done about this.

 ## Form content
 `content` can be a list of ha-form schemas and the popup will then contain a form for user input: